stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Constants

-Programming in assembly can involve a lot of magic values, for example the addresses of particular bytes in the CPU address space that control attached devices.
+Programming in assembly can involve using a lot of magic values, for example the addresses of particular bytes in the CPU address space that are used to control attached devices.
 Assemblers usually support declaring numeric constants, allowing you to reference such values by name and so improve the readability of your code:

 ```asm6502
 PPUCTRL            = $2000     ; An address constant.